Springer in Colfax County, New Mexico — The American Mountains (Southwest)

 Topics and series.
 This historical marker is listed in these topic lists: Industry & Commerce • Roads & Vehicles • Settlements & Settlers.
 In addition, it is included in the Santa Fe Trail series list.

 Location.
 36° 21.837′ N, 104° 35.732′ W. Marker is in Springer, New Mexico, in Colfax County.
-Marker is on Maxwell Avenue (Business Interstate 25) north of 6th Street, on the right when traveling north.
+It is on Maxwell Avenue (Business Interstate 25) north of 6th Street, on the right when traveling north.
 Marker is located beside the walkway near the Santa Fe Trail Museum (former Colfax County Courthouse) entrance.
 Touch for map.
 Marker is in this post office area: Springer NM 87747, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 2 other markers are within walking distance of this marker.
-Old Colfax County Courthouse (here, next to this marker); Springer (approx. half a mile away).
+At least 2 other markers are within walking distance of this marker: Old Colfax County Courthouse (here, next to this marker); Springer (approx. half a mile away).

 Also see . . .
 Santa Fe National Historic Trail: A Brief History.
 Between 1821 and 1880, the Santa Fe Trail was primarily a commercial highway connecting Missouri and Santa Fe, New Mexico.
 The route was pioneered by Missouri trader William Becknell, who left Franklin, Missouri in September 1821.
 Some traders used the so-called Mountain Route, which offered more dependable water but required an arduous trip over Raton Pass.
-Most, however, used the Cimarron Route, which was shorter and faster but required knowledge of where the route’s scarce water supplies were located.
-(Submitted on September 26, 2020, by Cosmos Mariner of Cape Canaveral, Florida.)
+Most, however, used the Cimarron Route, which was

 Courtesy North Wind Picture Archives